-Slack’s Head of People: Why we’re embracing remote work for the long haul
+Slack’s head of people: Why we’re embracing remote work for the long haul

 We’re focusing on new ways to achieve alignment across the company.
 Key to this is providing employees with a transparent view into what’s most important, how decisions are made, and the autonomy to fix problems on their own.
 We now send these explanations to our entire employee base, ensuring the message arrives intact without getting diluted and misinterpreted through layers of management.
 We want everyone to have the opportunity to understand the big decisions—after all, our employees are living and breathing this experiment every day.

-Over the longer-term, we’re rethinking what it means to deliver a culture of belonging and inclusion in a remote-first world.
+Over the longer term, we’re rethinking what it means to deliver a culture of belonging and inclusion in a remote-first world.
 How do we onboard and mentor the new employees who join us every week?
 How do we create the conditions for individuals and teams to trust each other so they can collaborate and innovate at the highest level?

 At the outset of the pandemic, most organizations adapted by replicating at home the very same processes employees used in the office.
 It’s now clear that this is not sustainable.
 People who could adapt for a few weeks are now feeling the weight of lives upended for months, leading to anxiety, isolation, stress, and burnout.
 The intangible benefits that come from casual social interaction in the office are sorely missed.

 Succeeding in a remote-first world depends on a fundamental reimagining of work and the employee experience.
-The tools and technology employees work on, and the culture and norms they work with are going to look different.
+The tools and technology employees work on, and the culture and norms they work with, are going to look different.
 This is the time to reinvent the way we work, communicate, and collaborate.
 It’s a moment to shake loose the old expectations of how things should be done, and to develop a new formula for success.

-Robby Kwok is SVP of People at Slack.
+Robby Kwok is SVP of people at Slack.